 - 1000 grams udon noodle reduce to 2 if you prefer a smaller serving

-- 1 stalk green onion finely sliced (optional garnish)
+- 1 green onion finely sliced (optional garnish)

 - 2-3 cups Bok Choy sliced into half

-- 150 grams seafood mushrooms divided up and washed
+- 150 grams seafood mushrooms ends trimmed, washed and divided into smaller bunches

 - ½ tablespoon regular soy sauce